Direct Subsidized Loan

 Direct Subsidized Loans are available to undergraduate students enrolled at least half time that demonstrate financial need.
 First year undergraduate students can borrow up to $3,500, second year students $4,500, and $5,500 for third- and fourth-year students.

-The interest rate is 3.73 percent for loans disbursed between July 1, 2021 and June 30, 2022.
+The interest rate is 5.50 percent for loans disbursed on or after July 1, 2023 and before July 1, 2024.
 Interest rates are established each year for the Direct Subsidized Loans.
 The interest rate established for each loan is fixed and will apply for the life of the loan.

 The U.S. Department of Education pays the interest on a Direct Subsidized Loan:

 - while you are in school at least half-time